alpha-phi-omega-ez/photo-discord-bot/docs/CONTRIBUTING.md

 # Contributing to PhotoBot

 Thank you for considering contributing to PhotoBot.
-It's people like you that make PhotoBot such a great tool and help improve students' experience finding undergraduate research opportunities.

 Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
 In return, they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.